Read This First

 Prompt 4: Elaborate on the threshold of nomological density required to establish a grammatical structure as canonical.

-The section works by contrast: The Threshold of Nomological Density in Establishing Canonical Grammar Structures as a structural move, Defining Nomological Density as a load-bearing piece, and Factors Contributing to Nomological Density as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Threshold of Nomological Density in Establishing Canonical Grammar Structures as a structural move, Defining Nomological Density as a load-bearing piece, and Factors Contributing to Nomological Density as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep The Threshold of Nomological Density in Establishing Canonical Grammar Structures distinct from Defining Nomological Density.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Threshold of Nomological Density in Establishing Canonical Grammar Structures distinct from Defining Nomological Density.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Frequency and Distribution